 Vox-pop.
 It's from the Latin, vox populi - "voice of the people".
 The same question is asked of a range of people, in order to get a variety of answers and opinions on one fixed theme.

 For journalists, gathering vox-pops about a current event on the winter streets of Beijing is like a hungry lion hunting for its food in infertile grassland.
 In other words, difficult.
 Especially if your questions touch upon politics.
 You need to pick your prey carefully.

 Certainly not those who are walking with purpose - they're too busy to stop for a question; nor the street vendors who are selling fruit or rice cakes.
 They care little about China's foreign policy or politics.
 Experience has taught us that the old men strolling slowly along the grass verges of the pavements, preferably with a dog alongside, tend to give better answers - at least they don't ignore you.

 After a few kind rejections and shaking heads, when you actually manage to ask your questions, the answers are often vague.
 "Sorry I don't watch TV and I don't read newspapers, so I don't know what you are talking about."
-"I don't want to comment on political issues, sorry."'Invited to tea'
+"I don't want to comment on political issues, sorry."

 And so the sorrys go on.
 Why are people in China so reluctant to voice their opinions?
 We asked that question on weibo, China's version of Twitter, and got some interesting answers: